Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 The Binary file will to match the Text file 1-1.
 Everything within '[]' is a byte sequence of a known size.
 Each byte seqence is separated here with a comma but is immediately following after previous byte sequence.

-A byte sequence is [[size]:[name]], where size is a number indicating the number of bytes this sequence takes up.
+A byte sequence is [[Byte count]:[Name of this Byte sequence]], where Byte count is a number indicating the number of bytes this sequence uses.

+Any spaces between [:] sequences are just for formatting.
+No extra bytes are defined between consecutive sequences.

 ### 2.4.1 - Key Value Format

 ```
-[1 Byte:key string byte count],[key string byte count:key value],[4 Bytes:value header],[[4 Bytes;array count]],[[4 Bytes:compress buffer size]],[*:value]
+[n1:key string byte count] [n1 * key string byte count:key value] [n2:value header] [[n4:array count]] [[n4:compress buffer byte count]] [*:value]
 ```

 #### 2.4.1.1 - Key

 [key string byte count] is the first byte sequence and defines how long the key string is in bytes.
+Keys can not be longer than 255 characters.
+They need to be at least 1 character.

 [key] is the second byte sequence and defines the key of the key value pair.
 The length of which was defined by [key string byte count] above.
-This means keys can not exceed 255 bytes.
-No null terminator is used for the key.  key string byte count cannot be 0.
+No null terminator is included in the key.

 #### 2.4.1.2 - Value Header

-[value header] is the third byte sequence and is 4 bytes.
-3 bytes for the value type 3 letter identifier and 1 bytes for the array and encoding letter.
-See MIFF Format: Base / Content / Value Header section for an explanation.
+[value header] is the third byte sequence and is 2 bytes.
+The 2 high bits of this value are holding the array or compression flags.
+The rest of the bits are for the type itself.
+See section 2.2.1.2 above.

-'-' is used for an uncompressed single value.

-'=' is used for an uncompressed array of values.

-'z' and 'Z' will apply Zlib compression to the binary data.

-[array count] and [compress buffer size] are only present when certain value header conditions are present.
-Meaning [array count] byte sequence is only present when storing an array of values ('=' or 'Z' are present); [compress buffer size] is only present when the value is compressed with zlib compression routines ('z' or 'Z' are present.)
+[array count] and [compress buffer byte count] are only present when certain value header conditions are present.
+Meaning [array count] byte sequence is only present when storing an array of values; [compress buffer byte count] is only present when the value is compressed.
 If neither of these are present in the value header then these byte sequences are not present.

-Both [array count] and [compress buffer size] are 4 byte unsigned integers stored in network order.
+Both [array count] and [compress buffer byte count] are 4 byte unsigned integers stored in network order.

 #### 2.4.1.3 - Value

-[value] field will vary wildly depending on the [value header], [array count], and [compress buffer size] values.
+[&#42;:value] field will vary wildly depending on the [value header], [array count], and [compress buffer byte count] values.
 But it will be a known size given all that information.

 ### 2.4.2 - Value Specifics